OpsHubProduct/OpsHub-Docs-Validation-Space/docs/getting-started/installation.md

 #### Possible exceptions

-While uploading the license from license management tab, OpsHub Integration Manager throws exceptions as below:
+While uploading the license from license management tab, <code class="expression">space.vars.SITENAME</code> throws exceptions as below:

 * **Unable to install license** `com.opshub.license.exception.LicenseException`: Failed to get license content because of If you are accessing OpsHub from different machine then change localhost to ip address of the machine where OpsHub installed.
 * **The filename, directory name, or volume label syntax is incorrect**